“Oh, lovely Spain! Renowned, romantic land!”Rochdale

 Coastal areas like San Sebastian, Costa Blanca, and Costa Brava are crowded with expensive hotel options.
 Late October and November are often the wettest months in the country.

-If you are in the major cities really any time of year would work.
-Spain celebrates a host of festivities throughout the year, and anytime in the year is good to experience their local traditions.
+If you are in the major cities, really any time of year would work.
+Spain celebrates a host of festivities throughout the year, and it is good to experience their local traditions anytime in the year.

 - Summer 61-82 °F (16-28 °C)

 Our Favorite Spain Resources

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!